abel-yelin/googlies/data/md/gitbase-install-guide.md

 1. Log in to your Vercel account.
 2. Click "New Project".
-3. Import your Major repository from GitHub.
+3. Import your Googlies repository from GitHub.
 4. In the "Configure Project" step, add the following environment variables:
    - `GITHUB_TOKEN`
    - `GITHUB_OWNER`